mmhenderson/ObjectMatch/README.md

 Henderson, M.M. & Serences, J.T.
 (2019).
 Human frontoparietal cortex represents behaviorally-relevant target status based on abstract object features. <em>Journal of Neurophysiology.</em> <https://doi.org/10.1152/jn.00015.2019><p> All data and larger analysis files, as well as the novel object stimuli used in this experiment, are found at
 <https://osf.io/rzx5s/><p>
 ### Folders in this repository
-+ Analyze_behavior
-  - contains code needed to analyze subject performance on all tasks.
++ Analyze_behavior: contains code needed to analyze subject performance on all tasks.
-+ Analyze_decoding
-  - contains code to load saved classifier results from the folder OM2_classif_final, calculate mean and standard error of classifier performance in each area, and FDR correct all significance values, saving output which will be loaded by figure-generation scripts.
++ Analyze_decoding: contains code to load saved classifier results from the folder OM2_classif_final, calculate mean and standard error of classifier performance in each area, and FDR correct all significance values, saving output which will be loaded by figure-generation scripts.
 Also contains code to run repeated-measures ANOVA analyses.
 + Analyze_images
   - compute pixelwise similarity between pairs of images.
 + Analyze_univar